EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 * Put the channel names in the `config.json` into the respective fields.
 For example, if you wanted 1GB updates to post to #general, put "#general" in the slackChannel1GB field.
 If you want to have a single channel mentioned for all models of raspberry pi's put the same channel into every slackChannel config or create mutliple channels.

 ### Final Configuration Steps and Bot Startup
+* In the `config.json` file:
   * Indicate whether you are using the Discord bot, Slack bot, or even both, using the `enableDiscordBot`, or `enableSlackBot` fields of the config file.
 These are both on(true) by default, adjust them accordingly if needed.
-* Enter the update interval (default is 30 seconds) and set any models you don't wish to monitor to false (all are true by default).
+  * Enter the update interval in seconds for `updateIntervalSeconds` (default is 30 seconds).
+  * Set any models you don't wish to monitor to false, using `watch1GigModel`, `watch2GigModel` and so on... (all are enabled(true) by default).
+  * Choose whether or not you want to have sleep mode enabled using `enableSleepMode`.
+Sleep mode just prevents the bot from querying Adafruit overnight when restocks aren't happening (this is enabled(true) by default).
+Prevents needless spam to Adafruit's servers!
 * Yay!
 You are now ready to start your bot!
-Go ahead and run `npm start` in a terminal of the project directory.
+Go ahead and run `npm start` in a terminal of the project directory to launch the bot!.
-* If you are using the Discord bot, be sure to add the roles it created to yourself and others so you get mentioned when stock comes in!
+* If you are using the Discord bot, be sure to make use of the roles that the bot created!
+Add them to yourself and others so you get mentioned when stock comes in.
 * That's it!
 I hope you get your pi! :)

 ## One More Thing